-Did you know…Tobacco smoking is responsible for the deaths of approximately five million people each year (World Health Organization).
+Did you know that tobacco smoking is responsible for the deaths of approximately five million people each year, according to the World Health Organization?

 So if smoking is so bad for you, why is it so hard to quit?
 Stopping smoking is difficult for several reasons:

 - See Nicotine Replacement Therapy to Quit Smoking and Anti-Smoking Medications: Zyban and Chantix for medications that deal with physical symptoms